-According to the Civic whitepaper, it usually costs around US$15 to US$20 to verify the identity of a single person in line with “Know Your Customer (KYC)” laws.
+According to the Civic whitepaper, it usually costs around $15 to $20 to verify the identity of a single person in line with “know your customer (KYC)” laws.
 Businesses can also choose to do it themselves, but it can be a significant strain on resources.
 Under the existing system, the same person will need to get the same details verified over and over again, at a cost to both themselves and the institution.

 These verified details are then held in a vulnerable and unencrypted form, in multiple places at multiple institutions.
 In an efficient blockchain ecosystem, there should be no reason for anyone to need the same details verified more than once, or for such sensitive information to be held in multiple vulnerable locations, in vulnerable formats.

 Anyone who’s bought cryptocurrency has probably become quite familiar with this.
 It can take weeks to finally get verified before you can start buying cryptocurrency, and each new exchange will need to undertake its own brand new, lengthy verification process.
-Then by getting verified in multiple places, you’ve also multiplied your risk of having your personal information stolen.
+And then by getting verified in multiple places you’ve also multiplied your risk of having personal information stolen.

 There are some ways to buy cryptocurrency with no verification, but they can be inconvenient and limited.
 This is because cryptocurrency services are usually required to verify their customer’s identities under KYC laws, to the same extent as banks and other financial institutions do.